Exilz/apipeline/README.md

 You must provide an **array of promises**, like so : `(serviceDefinition: IAPIService, options: IFetchOptions) => any;`, please [take a look at the types](#types) to know more.
 You don't necessarily need to write asynchronous code in them, but they all must be promises.

-Anything you will resolved in those promises will be merged into your request's options !
+Anything you will resolve in those promises will be merged into your request's options !

 Here's a barebone example :